 A Company So Dangerous the Government Shut it Down

 The company ended up on my radar when I saw that the Federal Motor Carrier Safety Administration (FMCSA) issued an "imminent hazard order" for a Texas trucking company in early May of 2022.
 That means that FMCSA conducted an investigation and asserted that some aspects of the company, drivers, or operations were so dangerous, that the company needed to stop all operations immediately.

 It's already quite rare for FMCSA to order a trucking company off the road.
-For the entire year, FMCSA has only declared four other Texas companies as "imminent hazards" this year.
-So it's fair to ask, how did a trucking company have so many safety violations that it merited this severe punishment, and also, what makes their violations stand out compared to the other companies taken off the road?
+For the entire year the FMCSA only declared four other Texas companies as "imminent hazards," so it's fair to ask: How did a trucking company have so many safety violations that it merited this severe punishment, and also, what makes their violations stand out compared to the other companies taken off the road?